azu0609/repo/README.md

 </div>

 > **Warning**
-> If scarlet is keep crashing after adding this repo, please submit a issue!
+> If scarlet is keep crashing after adding this repo, please submit a issue! there is an scarlet-side bug but it caused by bad repo.

 ## Included IPA: